 I mention this in the first slot because this is why the school probably hired you in the first place.
 Occasionally a school will hire a displaced college professor.
 Why does that matter?
 Academia has been shedding jobs for many years as colleges realign their programs to changing market conditions.
 As a result, hundreds of very well-degreed graduate students are looking at all their options.
 Teaching in a private school beats being unemployed.
 In most cases, the school is often happy to hire somebody who interviews well and looks terrific on paper.
 However, if you are not passionate about teaching young people, you could find yourself in a bad spot when it comes time to renew your contract.

-The advantage which you have is that you probably have rock-solid academic credentials, i.e., you went to a good university or two and graduated with top marks.
+The advantage that you have is that you probably have rock-solid academic credentials, i.e., you went to a good university or two and graduated with top marks.
 That in itself makes you a good academic role model for your students.
 Private schools like that.
 Your academic credentials enhance the school's reputation.
 The other advantage is that your students will be eager to learn.
 Classes are small.
 The student to teacher ratio is manageable.
 You won't have to worry about discipline.
 You can engage your students and encourage them to explore the subject with their expert guide - you.
-When your students look forward to your class and are genuinely excited by your subject, the school will notice that, appreciate it and make the decision to renew your contract.
+When your students look forward to your class and are genuinely excited by your subject, the school will notice that, appreciate it, and make the decision to renew your contract.

 2. Participate in the sports program.